INDUSTRIAL CHEMICALS – KNOWN CARCINOGEN (IARC 1)

 Occupational Exposures Overview

-Industries where the largest numbers of workers are exposed include automotive repair and maintenance, taxi and limo service, printing and related support services, public administration (where firefighters are included), and automobile dealers.
+Industries where the largest numbers of workers are exposed include automotive repair and maintenance, public administration (where firefighters are included), and taxi and limo service.
 According to the US Department of Labour, benzene exposure is also likely during petrochemical production, petroleum refining, coke and coal chemical manufacturing, tire manufacturing, and storage or transport of benzene and petroleum products containing benzene.

 Occupations at risk of benzene exposure include automotive service technicians and mechanics, delivery and courier drivers, taxi and limousine drivers, and firefighters.
 Other occupations such as steel workers, printers, rubber workers, shoemakers, laboratory technicians, and gas station employees were also identified as exposed.